mohamed-elhamra/mohamed-elhamra.github.io/_posts/2020-06-14-Spring-dependency-injection.md

 * The class `Computer` is no longer responsible for the instantiation of the dependencies.
 * The dependencies are created by the **IoC container** using **DI**.

-#### 2. Conctructor dependency injection
+#### 2. Constructor dependency injection

-In this, the DI will be injected with the help of contructors.
+In this, the DI will be injected with the help of constructors.

 **Example:** Let us take the same example as of setter dependency injection but we will change just the configuration.